ANALYSIS | Why Ottawa's airport can cut down trees if it wants to | CBC News

 The issue of accountability is, in this case, inextricably tied to commercial viability.

-But the COVID-19 pandemic has shown just how susceptible the industry is to market forces, and it's up to airport authorities themselves to chart a way through financial instability.
+The COVID-19 pandemic has shown just how susceptible the industry is to market forces and it's up to airport authorities themselves to chart a way through financial instability.

 So if those authorities are going to avoid hitting passengers with costly new fees, they need to make money in other ways.
-In Ottawa, Kealey said land marked for commercial activities like the former woodlot — which can become anything from a warehouse to a flight school or a restaurant — are important for the airport's "economic vitality."
+Land marked for commercial activities can become anything from a warehouse to a flight school or a restaurant.
+The former woodlot, said Kealey, is important for the airport's "economic vitality."

 "Every lease that we sign, every piece of land that we develop generates non-aeronautical revenues for the airport," she said.